 Here at VIX Protection we live by the motto “never compromise”, and the technology we use has allowed us to live up to it.
-VIX not only offers the only Level 5 cut resistant leggings on the market, but does so while also ensuring 100% protective coverage, forgot-I-was-wearing-it levels of comfort, and total warmth down to -15° C.
+VIX not only offers the most cut resistant leggings on the market, but does so while also ensuring 100% protective coverage, forgot-I-was-wearing-it levels of comfort, and total warmth down to -15° C.

 Our technology can be broken down into three levels: